Thyssenkrupp CEO keen for Tata steel merger deal before end-September: sources

 4 Min Read

-LONDON/FRANKFURT (Reuters) - Thyssenkrupp's chief executive is pushing for a deal to fold its steel operations into a joint venture with Tata Steel as early as September, after two years of talks, sources told Reuters.
+LONDON/FRANKFURT (Reuters) - Thyssenkrupp's (TKAG.DE) chief executive is pushing for a deal to fold its steel operations into a joint venture with India's Tata Steel (TISC.NS) as early as September, after two years of talks, sources told Reuters.

 The talks are more advanced than previously thought, the sources said.